Khatijamahveen/Personal-safety-device-for-women/README.md

 This repository documents a collaborative Master's project focusing on the design and development of a **Personal Safety Device for Women**.
 The system is designed to provide immediate assistance and alerting mechanisms during emergencies, leveraging embedded systems and IoT technologies.

 ## 🤝 Authorship & Honesty Statement
 **I, Khatija Mahveen, was a contributing team member on this project.** The core design, primary development, and thesis were led by my colleague.
-My contribution involved [Insert exactly what you helped with here - e.g., testing the sensor modules, reviewing the code, debugging the connections, etc.].
+My contribution involved collaborating on the technical documentation, verifying the sensor data outputs, and assisting with the integration testing of the GPS and GSM modules.

 *I have uploaded this repository to showcase my ability to work in a collaborative research team, but I do not claim sole ownership of this project.
 Full credit for the overall design and implementation goes to the primary author.*